gear-foundation/gear-wiki/docs/api/mailbox.md

 # Mailbox

-The mailbox is used to store messages sent from the program to the user.
+The mailbox is used to store messages sent from the program to a user.

 ## Read messages from Mailbox